 - Scholarship in 2020 at University of Oxford

-For her MSci final year project, she researched with Dr Timothy Knowles’ group on phospholipid transfer by the Mla system in Gram-negative bacteria.
+For her MSci final year project, she researched with Dr. Timothy Knowles’ group on phospholipid transfer by the Mla system in Gram-negative bacteria.
 There she developed an interest in studying protein-protein interactions within the multi-layered bacterial cell envelope.

-Despite spending most of her recent days in the UK, Vivian very much considers Hong Kong as her home and where she belongs.
+Despite spending most of her recent days in the UK, Vivian very much considers Hong Kong her home and where she belongs.
 She aspires to contribute to the research scene in Hong Kong.